 I remove the sauce from heat, and once cool enough, taste it and adjust the seasonings and sweetener if needed.
 Then, I leave the sauce to cool a minimum of 10 minutes prior to placing on the pizza crust.

 I store any leftover sauce in airtight container in the refrigerator for 5-7 days.
 It can also be stored in the freezer, in a zip top bag (preferably), for up to 3 months.
 I stir the leftovers before using as the ingredients separate over time.

 What can I use this low FODMAP pizza sauce for?

-I currently use this low FODMAP pizza sauce for two things: my Low FODMAP Keto Meatza (Pizza with a Meat Crust!) and as a dipping sauce for my upcoming Low FODMAP Air Fryer Mozzarella Sticks.
+I currently use this low FODMAP pizza sauce for two things: my Low FODMAP Keto Meatza (Pizza with a Meat Crust!) and as a dipping sauce for my Low FODMAP Air Fryer Mozzarella Sticks.
 Depending on the size of your pizza, this recipe makes enough sauce for two pizzas or one pizza and one batch of mozzarella sticks.

 Easy Low FODMAP Pizza Sauce (Keto, Vegan, Refined Sugar-Free)

 - Combine ingredients: Whisk all ingredients together in a small saucepan or saucier (mine is 1.5 quarts).

 - Cook: Place saucepan on medium high heat on the stovetop.
 Bring to a low boil, whisking occasionally as the sauce heats up.
 Immediately after the sauce starts to bubble, reduce heat to low (the “Min” setting on my stove) and simmer for 5 minutes or until to your desired thickness, whisking frequently.